Stress Eating

 It may be that you don’t need food at all.
 You may need sleep, rest, friendship, love, space, quiet, movement, etc.

-And finally, ask yourself what do I need for you mind, body and heart to feel content?
+And finally, ask yourself what you need for your mind, body, and heart to feel content.

 You might not be very confident in your answers at the beginning.
 That’s OK!

-Remember, this is a process of moving away from someone else’s ideals and moving toward your own self-knowledge for your unique relationship with yourself.
+Remember, this is moving away from someone else’s ideals and toward your self-knowledge for your unique relationship with yourself.

 SILK – Identify

-One of the first questions I ask the people I work with is, what are your needs?
-I would guess that 99 percent of the time they know that I’m not asking about food and shelter or even to change their body or behaviors in some way.
+One of the first questions I ask the people I work with is your needs.
+I would guess that 99 percent of the time, they know that I’m not asking about food and shelter or even to change their body or behaviors in some way.

-I know this because more often than not, they will look me in the eye and tears will well up with the knowledge that there is something missing.
+I know this because, more often than not, they will look me in the eye and tears will well up with the knowledge that something is missing.

-There is a deep longing for growth that has stalled in the quest for a different body, as if that’s a guarantee of happiness.
+A deep longing for growth has stalled in the quest for a different body as if that’s a guarantee of happiness.

-When you stop, take a breath and allow yourself to clearly look at your life and know that it’s not totally about your body then you have a realistic opportunity to overcome stress eating.
+When you stop, take a breath, and allow yourself to look at your life and know that it’s not totally about your body, you have a realistic opportunity to overcome stress eating.

 One of the most convenient times to do this is while eating.